Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Related literature

 where $\sigma>0$ is a constant and $Z_{w_k, z_k}$ is a zero-mean noise term with identity covariance.
-In the continuous-time limit, this would be equivalent to assuming
+In the continuous-time limit, this corresponds to

-This assumption is different from our setup and applies to a different range of problems.
+This assumption is different from ours and applies to a different class of problems.
 In particular, the simple overparametrized linear regression setup described in Section \ref{sec:app} does not satisfy this condition.

+\cite{LZB22} establish in their Theorem 7 linear convergence of discrete stochastic gradient descent with random minibatches under the local PL condition.
+Their analysis is carried out in the empirical risk setting.
+Importantly, their results assume the local PL inequality as a hypothesis but no sufficient conditions are provided ensuring that it holds.
+Thus, while they prove that discrete-time SGD converges linearly once the local PL is satisfied, their framework does not address when PL holds.